multiversx/mx-docs/docs/integrators/deep-history-squad.md

 #### Start the reconstruction

 Once the bootstrap step is ready, you can proceed with running the reconstruction containers.
-The example below if for devnet:
+The example below if for _devnet_:

 ```
 # Download the docker-compose configuration (skip this step if performed before)